ModelTC/Qwen-Image-Lightning/README.md

 ## 📑 Performance Report

-To assess the distilled models' performance characteristics, including their **strengths and limitations**, we compare the performance of the three models, i.e., `Qwen-Image`, `Qwen-Image-Lightning-8step-V1.1`, and `Qwen-Image-Lightning-4step-V1.0` in different scenarios.
+To assess the distilled models' performance characteristics, including their **strengths and limitations**, we compare the performance of the three models, i.e., `Qwen-Image`, `Qwen-Image-Lightning-8steps-V1.1`, and `Qwen-Image-Lightning-4steps-V1.0`, in different scenarios.
 The results can be reproduced following [the section below](#-run-evaluation-and-test).

 ### - **Quality and Speed**

-Compared to the base model, the distilled models (8-step and 4-step) deliver a 12–25× speed improvement with no significant loss in performance for most cases.
+Compared to the base model, the distilled models (8-step and 4-step) deliver a 12–25× speed improvement with no significant loss in performance in most cases.

 | Prompt | Base NFE=100 | 8steps-V1.1 NFE=8 | 4steps-V1.0 NFE=4 |
 |---|---|---|---|